 Start to consider high pressure for ASME B31.3-2016 Ch.IX automatically (different wall thickness check, occasion load factor k=1.2, different allowable calculation), not just removing liberal stress.

-START-PROF shows SIF and k-factors for all fittings (bends, tees, reducers, joints) right in the fitting properties dialog box and in stress table
+START-PROF shows SIF and k-factors for all fittings (bends, tees, reducers, joints) right in the fitting properties dialog box and in the stress table

 By default, all bend properties got from the matching pipe.
 But you can change its material, weight, wall thickness, etc.